“The mother crow then alights in the nest, and regurgitates the carrion into the beaks of her hungry chicks.”

 I squeezed my eyes shut and continued to scream, unsure if the sound was in the attic or my mind.
 But then, somewhere in the frenzy of petrified fear, I felt my limbs lightening.
 My muscles tensed as I felt the sedative in my blood losing its grip.
 The pain sent adrenaline shooting through me, and I thrashed.
 The thing screeched as I slammed my knuckles into its bony jaw, catapulting it away from me.
 I heard it latch to the rafters and scuttle there.

 There, swimming in hot air and stench and my own blood, I became aware that I could escape.
-The hell-thing clicked and screeched from the rafters.
+The creature clicked and screeched from the rafters.
 It wasn’t a demon.
-It was just another pest to be controlled.
+It was just another pest, at the mercy of nature, ruled by one force: instinct.

-I reeled around on the mother crow, whose bloodstained jaw had fallen open in shock and hatred.
-I rammed into him with my gashed shoulder, sending us both tumbling away from the stairwell and into the blackness.
-In the dark I groped his body and found his pocket, wrenching the handkerchief from it and hurling it to the light of the stairs.
-I wiped my hands over my own gash, slicking them with blood and finding his bare chest, smearing every inch of him I could reach.
+I reeled around on the mother crow, whose bloodstained jaw had fallen open in wild shock and anger.
+I rammed into him with my bloodied shoulder, sending us both tumbling away from the stairwell and into the blackness.
+In the dark I groped his body and found his pocket, wrenching the handkerchief from it and hurling it toward the light of the stairs.
+I wiped my hands over my own gash, slicking them with blood and finding his bare chest, smearing every inch of it I could reach.
 More blood.
-More scent.
+More smell.
 Not oranges.
 People blood.

 Arms fought with me.
-I wrestled them in the wet dark, sliding along a wood floor slick with people blood.
+I wrestled them in the wet dark, sliding along a wood floor slick with all manner of foulness.
 Legs kicked at me.
 Teeth fought me.
 One cut my fist as I knocked it from the yellow jaw and heard it on the floor.
 When nothing else moved, I found and took the ring of keys.

 Yellowteeth whimpered from the floor, and I set my tongue and clicked.

 I bolted for the stairwell and stumbled down, but I heard it all.
 Baby crow scuttling along the rafters.
-The ropes of saliva dripping from her gnarled jaw and onto mother crow’s blood-covered face in steady drip, drip, drips.
+The ropes of saliva dripping from her gnarled jaw and onto her prey’s blood-covered face in steady drip, drip, drips.
 The pleading shrieks of realization.
 The hot air whooshing aside as she fell on him, clawing at him, learning to use her teeth.

 Mother crow had taught her well.